-- 1.53.
-The main constraints affecting future supply are the amount and availability of licensed areas for dredging and the capacity of the wharf to handle the material landed.
+- 10.4 The main constraints affecting future supply are the amount and availability of licensed areas for dredging and the capacity of the wharf to handle the material landed.
 As a relatively small wharf, capacity is limited.
-The wharf at Poole Port is safeguarded to protect its function.
+The wharf at Poole Port is safeguarded through the Bournemouth, Dorset and Poole Minerals Strategy (2014) to protect its function.
 It has no planning restrictions regarding imports of aggregate.
-Capacity is influenced by factors such as the size and availability of dredgers, the permitted rates of dredging and then the capacity of the wharf to handle dredgers and the navigational restrictions. - 1.54.
-Industry notes that while the wharf in Poole Harbour has some constraints (related to access to the berth, which requires supplying vessels to 'book in'), this is not believed to represent a constraint that limits the supply to the historic levels of around 90,000 tonnes.
+Capacity is influenced by factors such as the size and availability of dredgers, the permitted rates of dredging and then the capacity of the wharf to handle dredgers and the navigational restrictions. - 10.5 Industry notes that while the wharf in Poole Harbour has some constraints (related to access to the berth, which requires supplying vessels to 'book in'), this is not believed to represent a constraint that limits the supply to the historic levels of around 90,000 tonnes.
 Instead, the level of supply provided relates to the scale of market demand that exists for marine products, compared to the wider portfolio of supply options.
 If the market demand altered or the balance of the supply portfolio changed, marine supplies could potentially play a larger role if required.
-It is understood from the operator that there is the potential for further tonnage to be landed should the market demand exist. - 1.55.
-As shown in Figure 7, the Marine Aggregates Capability and Portfolio 2015 (Crown average offtake of 3.96 mt.
+It is understood from the operator that there is the potential for further tonnage to be landed should the market demand exist. - 10.6 As shown in Figure 6, the Marine Aggregates Capability and Portfolio Report 2017 (Crown Estate) indicates that for the South Coast, the total current primary reserves (the current licensed production areas) are 89.47 mt, with a 10-year annual average offtake of 3.57 mt.
 This equates to a land bank of over 20 years, indicating that a continuation of supply (or even an increase, should the need arise) is expected to be possible from this source.